2sic/2sxc-ui/projects/inpage/src/manage/readme.md

 ﻿
 # Manage: $2sxc.manage

-This enhances any module-instance of $2sxc (so a $2sxc(node|moduleId)) with a `.manage` object when the user is logged in and can edit something on this module.
+This enhances a module-instance of $2sxc (so a $2sxc(node|moduleId)) with a `.manage` object when the user is logged in and can edit something on this module.

 The `.manage` controls all kinds of things that happen to this module, like